 Insurance and Other Recoveries have been considerably higher than expected.
-This is due to proceeds from insurance collections from HIH and associated entities as a result of successful applications of Section 562A(4) together with a strong focus on insurance collections more broadly.
+However, this is entirely due to proceeds from insurance collections from HIH and associated entities as a result of successful applications of Section 562A(4).

 The following chart shows the composition of the gross cashflow between current and prior years' reported claims.